Angel0po/PA4_BON-AO/README.md

 ```

 ### Filtering Data by Track and Hometown
-To extract students who belong to the "Instrumentation" track, are from "Luzon," and scored more than 70 in Electronics, the following filtering operation is used:
+To extract board takers who belong to the "Instrumentation" track, are from "Luzon," and scored more than 70 in Electronics, the following filtering operation is used:

 ```python
 Instru = df_board.loc[